The MOSAIC program has three K99/R00 NOFOs:

 Standard Due Dates.
 A table summarizing this information is presented below.

 Yes.
-The Scientific Review Offices of participating ICs will ensure that reviewers have the relevant expertise to review the application, bearing in mind that MOSAIC is intended to support a broad program of research and the breadth of research areas that are encompassed by the missions of participating ICs.
+The Scientific Review Officers of participating ICs will ensure that reviewers have the relevant expertise to review the application, bearing in mind that MOSAIC is intended to support a broad program of research and the breadth of research areas that are encompassed by the missions of participating ICs.

 Rosters will be available 15 days before the study section meeting.

 Yes.
 Appeals are allowed for PARs.
+For more information on appeals, see

 The summary statements for MOSAIC applications will be made available to the Advisory Councils of participating Institutes and Centers in the same way as for other applications.